mjsmyth/abiquo-wiki-examples/README.md

 |duplicate | no | Update pages with a duplicate file with the file text of the other version e.g. `GET_XXXX.0001.txt` changes to `GET_xxxx.0001.txt` and vice versa.
 If false, the pages are not updated | duplicate | `GET_XXXX.0001.txt`  |
 |custom | yes | Update pages with a valid custom file name.
 If false, the pages are not updated | custom | `GET_xxxx.txt`  |
 |invalid | no | Update pages with an invalid file name, e.g. text with spaces.
 If false, the pages are not updated | 0001 |`GET_xxx.0001.txt`  |

+### Results file
+The `update_confluence_pages.py` script creates an output file called `out_files.json.txt`.
+This is a list of all the results of attempts to read example files and create or update Confluence pages.
+There are four status categories (updated, created, failed and errorfile) and the file is divided into these categories.
+For example, `{ "updated" : "DELETE_adm_dcs_X" : "DELETE_adm_dcs_X.txt"`